 The pay in London is good but certainly not as good compared to top tier consulting firms.
 Because ADL is lean, strong integrated support systems don’t exist like they would at McKinsey or Strategy&.
 Therefore, your team will have to do your own “deep analysis.”

-Honorable Mentions of firms in London, UK
+Honorable Mentions of top consulting firms in London, UK

 Credo Consulting: Headquartered in London, UK, Credo Consulting is a leading boutique consulting firm helping many leading organizations make and implement strategic decisions.